nagyesta/lowkey-vault/README.md

 Certificate API features are work in progress, many Lowkey Vault features might not work or are known to be broken, for example but not limited to the following:

-- Certificate lifetime policy is missing
+- Certificate lifetime policy does not have any effect
 - Import and export ignores certificates
 - Time shift is not supported for certificates